simard-landscape-lab/sari-tutorial/readme.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cmarshak/sari-tutorial/master)

-This tutorial was given at [SARI](http://sari.umd.edu/) training [conference](http://sari.umd.edu/meetings/international-regional-science-training) associated with NASA's [LCLUC program](https://lcluc.umd.edu/).
-This tutorial was written by Charlie Marshak and supervised by [Marc Simard](https://scholar.google.com/citations?user=JQJF1wgAAAAJ&hl=en).
+These tutorial materials are for [SARI](http://sari.umd.edu/) training and webinars associated with NASA's [LCLUC program](https://lcluc.umd.edu/).
+These tutorials are designed by Charlie Marshak and [Marc Simard](https://scholar.google.com/citations?user=JQJF1wgAAAAJ&hl=en).

-These tutorials are educational materials for a 3-hour tutorial at the above conference.
+These tutorials are educational materials for SARI conference and webinars.
 The material is collected across public data and open source software.
 Much of the content can be readily found in university textbooks and is taken directly from open source software documentation and online forums, which we acknowledge wherever possible.

-There are exercises, most of which are very minor modifications of the demonstrations.
+## Update

+We updated this repository so that it reflects the webinar hosted April 16, 2020.

+The Phuket training can still be found under the branch `sari-phuket-2019`.

 ## Installation Instructions

 These are the routes we took to get this tutorial working on a Mac and Windows machine.
 Of course, these are but suggestions and the user is invited to install the various requirements as they wish.
-Further, these installations will need to be updated as distributions change (last updated: December 2019).
+Further, these installations will need to be updated as distributions change.

 ### Mac